Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Dilaton-Gravity and Singularities

 \subsubsection{Metric Zeros and Singularities}

-We show how zeros of the metric are related to divergences of the curvature.
+We show a condition under which the vanishing of the whole metric implies divergence of the curvature.

 We go to conformal coordinates denoted $(x^\mu, z)$ for which the coefficients of the general metric \eqref{eq:ds2_gen} are $g_{xx}(z)= g_{zz}(z) \equiv a(z)$.
-The curvature scalar is \be R = -(D-1)\frac{(D-6)(a')^2+4 a a''}{4a^3}\,, \ee {where the prime $(^\prime)$ denotes derivative with respect to $z$.}
+We refer to a zero of the warp factor $a(z)$ as a {\it metric zero}.
+The curvature scalar in conformal coordinates is \be R = -(D-1)\frac{(D-6)(a')^2+4 a a''}{4a^3}\,, \ee {where the prime $(^\prime)$ denotes derivative with respect to $z$.}